-In June 2011, CKGSB's Case Center and Center for Economic Research initiated a project to gauge the sentiment of executives about the business environment in China-called an index of business conditions (BCI).
+In June 2011, the CKGSB Case Center for Economic Research initiated a project to gauge the sentiment of executives about the business environment in China-called an index of business conditions (BCI).

 Under the direction of Li Wei, Professor of Economics and Emerging Markets Finance, in July 2011, the two research centers designed and tested the BCI survey.
 In September 2011, the first surveys were distributed and results computed.
 Since May 2012, the research team has published monthly BCI survey reports.